Global Development Practice Capstone

 Deadlines

-Last day to register: January 23, 2025
+Last day to register: January 22, 2026

 Prerequisites

 Registration is limited to officially admitted candidates in the Master of Liberal Arts, global development practice.
-Candidates must be in good academic standing, ready to graduate in May with only the capstone left to complete (no other course registration is allowed simultaneously with the capstone), and have successfully completed the precapstone tutorial, DEVP E-598, in the previous fall term.
+Candidates must be in good academic standing, ready to graduate in May with only the capstone left to complete (no other course registration is allowed simultaneously with the capstone), and have successfully completed the precapstone course, DEVP E-597, in the previous fall term.
 Candidates who do not meet these requirements are dropped from the course.

 Notes

 This course meets via web conference.
 Students must attend and participate at the scheduled meeting time.
-Along with the web-conference meetings, this course also includes an intensive—and mandatory—weekend residency.
-Students must be present for the entire on-campus weekend session to earn credit for the course.
+See minimum technology requirements.
+Along with the web-conference meetings, this course also includes an intensive—and mandatory—on-campus residency.
+Students must be present for the entire on-campus session to earn credit for the course.
 The course begins via web conference during the first week of the term and continues to meet throughout the term.
 Please see the syllabus for the specific course meeting dates.
-Tuition does not include hotel accommodations, transportation, or meals for the on-campus weekend session.
+Tuition does not include hotel accommodations, transportation, or meals for the on-campus session.
 International students see important visa information.

 All Sections of this Course